pulumi/docs/content/docs/guides/saml/gsuite.md

     ![Step 4: Provide ACS and metadata URLs](/images/docs/reference/service/saml-gsuite/gsuite-dialog-step-4.png)

-**Important:** Do not change the value of Name ID Format value once your users have started using Pulumi; not even switching its value between Email or Persistent.
+**Important:** Do not change the value of Name ID Format value once your users have started using Pulumi---not even switching its value between `EMAIL` or `PERSISTENT`.

    Leave the other fields as their default values, then click **Next**.

-1. The final step, attribute mapping, is optional, but you may wish to use it to specify proper first and last names for your Pulumi users, based on their Google account profiles.
-The Pulumi service expects to receive these fields as as `firstName` and `lastName`, respectively.
+1. The final step---attribute mapping---is optional, but you may wish to specify proper first and last names for your Pulumi users, based on their Google account profiles.
+The Pulumi service expects to receive these fields as `firstName` and `lastName`, respectively.

-    Add them if you like, then click **Finish** and **OK** to confirm.
+    Once you add them, click **Finish** and **OK** to confirm.

     ![Step 5: Map optional attributes](/images/docs/reference/service/saml-gsuite/gsuite-dialog-step-5.png)

-1. Finally, on the screen that follows, enable your newly created SAML application for your Google domain users:
+1. On the next screen, enable your newly created SAML application for your Google domain users:

     ![Enable the SAML application](/images/docs/reference/service/saml-gsuite/gsuite-app-enable.png)